greenboxal/doggohub/doc/integration/github.md

 1. Change 'YOUR_APP_SECRET' to the client secret from the GitHub application page  from step 7.

-1. Save the configuration file and run `sudo gitlab-ctl reconfigure`.
+1. Save the configuration file and run `sudo doggohub-ctl reconfigure`.

-1. Restart GitLab for the changes to take effect.
+1. Restart DoggoHub for the changes to take effect.

 On the sign in page there should now be a GitHub icon below the regular sign in form.
 Click the icon to begin the authentication process.
-GitHub will ask the user to sign in and authorize the GitLab application.
+GitHub will ask the user to sign in and authorize the DoggoHub application.
-If everything goes well the user will be returned to GitLab and will be signed in.
+If everything goes well the user will be returned to DoggoHub and will be signed in.